-These institutes and centers offer programs and conduct studies that focus on specific cultural, professional, and intellectual topics; provide services to students and the public; and bring a wide range of experts to the College to speak to interested groups.
+These institutes and centers offer programs and conduct studies that focus on specific cultural, professional, and intellectual topics; provide services to students and the public; and bring a wide range of experts to the University to speak to interested groups.

-The Applied Ethics Institute at Utica College was founded in 1986 and has been affiliated with Utica College since 1987.
+The Applied Ethics Institute at Utica University was founded in 1986 and has been affiliated with Utica University since 1987.
 Under its current director, Christopher A. Riddle, the Institute promotes public discussion of contemporary ethical issues within the college, professional and civic groups, and the broader community.
 Its goal is to foster informed assessment of a broad range of ethical issues, including but not restricted to those related to healthcare, business and economics, science and technology, social justice and law, and the environment.
 The Institute works with students, faculty, professionals, and members of the public to sponsor conferences, seminars, workshops, lectures and media events.
 The Institute hosts a series of public lectures that are designed to be a rigorous and accessible engagement with topics that are of interest not only to academics, but the larger community.
 The goal of these lectures is to foster an understanding of many of the ethical issues facing society today.

 In addition to these lectures, the Institute forms working groups that produce policy research on various themes throughout the year.
 The results of these meetings, as well as the published research, are made available to the public.

 In addition to the colloquium series and the working groups, the Institute hosts an annual conference focusing on an especially urgent issue facing society that year.